gpadolina/TimeSeries-notes/TimeSeries/09 - DynamicRegressionModels.md

 Seasonal versions of ARIMA and ETS models are designed for shorter periods such as 12 for monthly data or 4 for quarterly data.
 The ```ets( )``` function restricts seasonality to be a maximum period of 24 to allow hourly data but not data with a larger seasonal frequency.

+The ```Arima( )``` and ```auto.arima( )``` funcitons will allow a seasonal period up to m=350, but in practice will usually run out of memory whenever the seasonal period is more than about 200.
+In any cases, seasonal differencing of high order does not make a lot of sense.

+So for such time series, we prefer a harmonic regression approach where the seasonal pattern is modelled using Fourier terms with short-term time series dynamics handled by an ARMA error.

+The advantages of this approach are:
+* it allows any length seasonality.
+* for data with more than one seasonal period, Fourier terms of different frequencies can be included.
+* the smoothness of the seasonal pattern can be controlled by K, the number of Fourier sin and cos pairs - the seasonal pattern is smoother for smaller values of K.
+* the short-term dynamics are easily handled with a simple ARMA error.